j1rie/IRMP_STM32/RP2xxx/README.md

 Sending the "reboot" command will also put the device into mass storage mode.

+If there is already an older firmware on the device, stm32IRconfig - b will put the device into mass storage mode, and picotool load -v -x firmware.uf2 will flash the firmware, verify and start it.

 ## First test
 Press the BOOTSEL button in suspend mode, and the PC should wake up.
 For wiring see https://www.mikrocontroller.net/articles/IRMP_auf_STM32_-_Bauanleitung#Minimalistic_assembly_for_experienced_users